Mohammad Reza Pahlavi: Education

 By the time Mohammad Reza turned 11, his father deferred to the recommendation of Abdolhossein Teymourtash, the Minister of Court, to dispatch his son to Institut Le Rosey, a Swiss boarding school, for further studies.
 Mohammad Reza left Iran for Switzerland on 7 September 1931.
-On his first day as a student at Le Rosey in September 1931, the Crown Prince antagonised a group of his fellow students who were sitting on a bench in a park outside Le Rosey with his demand that they all stand to attention as he walked past, just as everybody did back in Iran, which led to an American student beating up Mohammad Reza, who swiftly learned to accept that no one would stand to attention wherever he went in Switzerland.
-As a student, Mohammad Reza played competitive football, but the school records indicate that his principal problem as a football player was his "timidity" as the Crown Prince was afraid to take risks.
-The Crown Prince was educated in French at Le Rosey, and his time there left Mohammad Reza with a lifelong love of all things French.
+On his first day as a student at Le Rosey.
+As a student, Mohammad Reza played competitive football, but school records indicate that his principal problem as a player was his "timidity", as the Crown Prince was afraid to take risks.
+He was educated in French at Le Rosey, and his time there left Mohammad Reza with a lifelong love of all things French.
 In articles he wrote in French for the student newspaper in 1935 and 1936, Mohammad Reza praised Le Rosey for broadening his mind and introducing him to European civilisation.

 Mohammad Reza was the first Iranian prince in line for the throne to be sent abroad to attain a foreign education and remained there for the next four years before returning to obtain his high school diploma in Iran in 1936.
 After returning to the country, the Crown Prince was registered at the local military academy in Tehran where he remained enrolled until 1938, graduating as a Second Lieutenant.
-Upon graduating, Mohammad Reza was quickly promoted to the rank of captain, a rank which he kept until he became Shah.
+Upon graduating, Mohammad Reza was quickly promoted to the rank of Captain, a rank which he kept until he became Shah.
 During college, the young prince was appointed Inspector of the Army and spent three years travelling across the country, examining both civil and military installations.